mrkkrp/markkarpov.com/tutorial/exceptions.md

 to return a function that has universally quantified arguments (introduced with `forall`s) in its signature (this is the “impredicative polymorphism” the documentation mentions).
 We only need this in `askUnliftIO`.
-The method is rather unique to `unliftio`, it provides the running function `forall a. m a -> IO a` that one can pass around freely and apply several times, to different `a` types.
+The method is rather unique to `unliftio`: it provides the running function `forall a. m a -> IO a` that one can pass around freely and apply several times, to different `a` types.

 The second difference between the library and `monad-control` is that it only defines instances of `MonadUnliftIO` for stateless monadic stacks which are isomorphic to `ReaderT` over `IO`.
-This way the question how to combine state from different branches of computation does not arise.
+This way the question of how to combine state from different branches of computation does not arise.

 ## How to avoid catching asynchronous exceptions